 The company is present in more than 60 countries across five continents.
 Thanks to the meticulous and respectful selection of raw materials and innovative extraction methods, the company delivers high-quality flavours specifically tailored to meet the consumption trends and local taste preferences of each country.

-Today, PROVA's unique positioning is reflected by its motto, "Savoir Extraire l'Essentiel" (extracting the essential).
+Today, PROVA's unique positioning is reflected by its motto, "Savoir Extraire l'Essentiel" (extracting the essentials).
 This motto reveals the very core of its activity: the essence of taste.

 PROVA was created in 1946 and remains an independent family-owned business.